-The question still remains, though – does popcorn go bad?
+But still, the question remains: does popcorn go bad?

 The short answer is yes.
-Popped popcorn can go stale, while kernels that aren’t stored properly can develop mold.
-But there are ways to extend the lifespan of your popcorn and keep those kernels fresher for longer.
+Kernels you don't store properly can develop mold while popped popcorn can turn stale.
+Luckily, you can extend the lifespan of your popcorn and keep kernels fresher for longer.

-In this article, we’ll share exactly how long popcorn lasts, the best storage conditions, and other frequently asked questions on the topic of keeping popcorn fresh and safe to eat.
+In this blog post, we’ll share how long popcorn lasts, the best storage conditions, and other frequently asked questions on the topic of keeping popcorn fresh and safe to eat.

 How Long Does Popcorn Last?